 How Credit Affects Buying a Home

 For homeowners gearing up to buy a home, credit is a common problem.
-Lenders need to feel comfortable with your ability to manage a substantial amount of debt.
+Although it may be possible to buy a house with bad credit, lenders need to feel comfortable with your ability to manage a substantial amount of debt.

 “Lenders are looking at credit scores which are a predictive measure of how likely you are to repay debt, based on your past repayment habits,” Brian Willingham, loan officer with Citizens Bank, says.